ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 .. build a Categorical VAE with discrete latent variables.

-We can easily extend ``KLDivergenceLayer`` to use an auxiliary density ratio estimator function, instead of evaluating the KL divergence in the closed-form expression above.
+We can easily extend ``KLDivergenceLayer`` to use an auxiliary density ratio estimator function, instead of evaluating the KL divergence in the analytical form above.
 This relaxes the requirement on approximate posterior :math:`q(\mathbf{z}|\mathbf{x})` (and incidentally, also prior :math:`p(\mathbf{z})`) to yield tractable densities, at the cost of maximizing